Eddie Creatchman: Professional wrestling career

 Creatchman and his son Floyd owned International Wrestling from 1986 to 1987.

 Personal life

 Aside from wrestling, Creatchman owned a scrap metal business, which he ran with his wife Goldie, who he married in 1949, she died in 1985.
 His son Floyd Creatchman, who also became a manager, died in 2003 from Crohn's disease.
 He is survived by daughter Cheryl and grandchildren Joel & Alissa.

+Also in September 2024, 30 years after his death; he was inducted into Wrestling Hall of Fame in Shawinigan.Qc.
+For FCL promotion in the same night that King Hammer, Réjean Désaulniers, the Reno Brothers, and the Mancuso Brothers were inducted.